AGTGreg/AppBlocks/docs/api.md

 ## `renderEngine: string`
-You can choose which engine is used to render your app.
+You can choose which engine to used to render your app.
 You have 2 choices:
 - `plain`: This is a very simple way of rendering the app.
-Appblocks will create a DOM tree in memory and then replace your DOM with that in one go.
+Appblocks will create a DOM tree in memory and then replace your existing DOM with the new one in one go.
 This is very simple and fast.
-However the state of you preexisting elements resets because in reallity they are replaced with the new DOM.
+However the state of your pre-existing elements resets because in reality they are replaced with the new DOM.
-- `Idiomorph`: This uses the [Idiomorph](https://github.com/bigskysoftware/idiomorph) engine to find the differences bettween the real DOM and the DOM that appblocks has in memory and update it with only what's different.
-It is slower than `plain` but all of your previous element retain their state since they are not beeing replaced (if they don't have to be updated).
+- `Idiomorph`: This uses the [Idiomorph](https://github.com/bigskysoftware/idiomorph) engine to find the differences between the real DOM and the DOM that appblocks has in memory and update it with only what's different.
+It is slower than plain but all of your previous elements retain their state since they are not being replaced (if they don't have to be updated).

-`Idiomorph` is the default renderEngine since it covers the most common use cases and is what someone might expect to happen when they update their DOM.
+`Idiomorph` is the default renderEngine since it covers the most common use cases and it is what someone might expect to happen when they update their DOM.

 ## `data: object`